 Incredible to me that they do all that in less than 90 minutes of surgical time.
 And, the incision – your choice to view it by clicking on the green, bold-ed words – is only about 4 inches long, no staples, dissolving sutures.
 Equally stunning, my legs are exactly the same length post-op.
 I was in recovery for about 3 hours.
 It took an hour or so for me to start to be able to feel my legs, the sensation returned gradually.
 I texted Jen a lot, was visited by a pharmacist who went through a cornucopia of pills I need to take, from the opioid pain reliever hydromorphone through to acetaminophen and Celbrex to stool softeners etc. She gave me a full printout of all the drugs and their instructions and told me Jen had been notified to pick the prescription/s up from the Rexall pharmacy located on the main floor of Women’s College.
 Apparently, I could have been discharged before noon; however, the last step in the process was that a physio, Hari needed to assess my ability to move with a walker and on crutches.
 Hari was stuck in a meeting for a long time and apologized profusely when he showed up.
 As soon as he arrived, he helped me get up, affixed crutches under my armpits and walked beside me down the hall about 50 feet, stopping once to switch to a 2-wheeled walker and subsequently for a bathroom break.
 Then, he had me, crutch-assisted, climb a fabricated set of 3-stairs, up and down, being careful to stay close to and instruct me.
 In the week before surgery, I had rented a 2-wheeled walker, a cane, and crutches and I practised on all of the devices so that I could get used to them and so that our dogs would be aware of them too.
 Passing all the mobility tests, Serena helped me pack up my backpack including all drug and post-op information and I was wheel-chaired down to the main floor entrance where Jen was waiting with our SUV driver.
 She had packed up everything at the Holiday Inn where the driver picked her up to come to Women’s College.
 Vividly, I remember the gush of emotion seeing Jen again; it was hard not having her in the hospital with me.
 We were back at our home by 3:30 that afternoon.

 I wish I could say that the saga from this point became one of recovery at home.
 The # 13 in the recovery room had not come to its foreshadowed fruition just yet.
 The morning after my surgery, we were up early, took my time getting up, and escorted by Jen, using my walker, we went out to the kitchen.
 I started to get cream out of the fridge for my coffee and felt faint.
 I sat down on one of the bar-stools at our kitchen island and passed out.
 The next thing I remember was Jen poking me and saying, ‘don, wake up, don, wake up’ and as I came to, I realized she was on the phone calling 9-1-1 and an ambulance had been dispatched.
 To this day, we think it was a vasovagal event, medially termed “vasovagal (or neurocardiogenic) syncope” when you faint because your body overreacts to certain situations.
 The vasovagal syncope trigger causes your heart rate and blood pressure to drop suddenly.
-I have had it happen to me before, getting up too fast from bed but not for a long time.
+I have had it happen to me before, getting up too fast from bed but it hadn’t happened for a long time.
 The trigger was likely some combination of post-surgical stress, dehydration, the cocktail of medications – who knows.
 In this instance, I also had stopped breathing.
 Jen knew exactly what to do – get me to be lying down on the floor; however, my legs were wedged under the island counter and pinned by the vertical side-piece.
 And she was concerned about damaging the incision and/or new hip.
 So, she said she squirted apple juice from a juice box that caused me to choke so she administered the heimlich maneuver and that’s when I came back to consciousness, spewing apple juice as I did so.
 I cannot begin to imagine the trauma impact on Jen and her quick-thinking saved my life.

 Within minutes, it seemed to me, Kristen and Alex, the ambulance paramedics arrived.
 It felt like being in a fog to me, barely discerning Jen re-telling the events, giving them info about my surgery and so forth.
 They did my vitals and advised that the safest thing to do would be to take me to the Emergency Department at University Hospital.
 I suspect I was reluctant but relied on Jen and the paramedics.
 While they got me into the ambulance, Jen got me a full set of clean clothes, my cell phone, all my meds, and some bran muffins.
 Kristen stayed with me in the back of the ambulance and kept talking with me to keep me conscious.
 I don’t think Alex drove any faster than usual; however, it seemed to me he made a lot of turns and with no window in the ambulance, I started to heave.
-Kristen asked if I wanted an injection for my nausea; I did, she administered it, stopped the nausea but m shoulder still feels slightly sore from where/how she injected the needle in my shoulder.
+Kristen asked if I wanted an injection for my nausea; I did, she administered it, stopped the nausea but my shoulder still feels slightly sore from where/how she injected the needle in my shoulder.
 Regardless, their advice to go to the hospital was one of two instances of medical intuition that were in my favour that day (Jen’s quick-thinking was likely a third).

 I was admitted very quickly, owing to the time of day, maybe 6:45 am or so by then.
 The paramedics wheeled me into an examining room in the ED, transferred me to a hospital bed, wished me well and left.
 I hope I thanked them.